StoneT2000/AI-Seminar-Script-and-Resources/AI Seminar 2019 Script - Stone Tao.md

 ##### ML

 There are also the machine learning based bots, although I have never heard of this being achieved in Battlecode, but it has been achieved in Halite.
 This is down to the fact that Battlecode is often fairly complex in terms of rules and the tight timeline makes it harder.
-The other major factor is that there is amount of severe data limitation, partially due to less competitors compared to Halite, and less matches being played compared to Halite as well.
+The other major factor is that there is a severe amount of data limitation, partially due to less competitors compared to Halite, and less matches being played compared to Halite as well.
 On the other hand, Halite satisfies all the ML enthusiasts by providing an API to download past matches, of which there is a abundance of, allowing them to sufficiently to learn from.
 Here, competitors will need to find how to best extract features from game data, and use good architecture to learn as best as possible and produce a good bot.
 The following picture is an example of the machine learning architecture used by the best machine learning bot in this competition.
 For those interested, I will provide a link to a full writeup by the guy who built this machine learning bot and created this model.

 ![halite3-architecture-2](assets/halite3-architecture-2.png)